 4. remove tea bags from water

-5. put brewed and sweetened tea into glass container for brew
+5. put brewed and sweetened tea into a glass container for brew

 6. add remaining filtered water to brewed tea.

-7. When temperature of tea reaches just above room temp. (not at room temp, but slightly warmer, but not too hot to touch with finger, add 3/4 c. of starter tea. (if you wait too long and it reaches room temp, reheat in pot, if you add scoby at room temp, you run the risk of having it mold)
+7. When the temperature of tea reaches just above room temp. (not at room temp, but slightly warmer, but not too hot to touch with finger, add 3/4 c. of starter tea. (if you wait too long and it reaches room temp, reheat in a pot, if you add SCOBY at room temp, you run the risk of having it mold)

-9. Place flour sack towel over the top of container and seal with rubber band.
+9. Place a flour sack towel over the top of the container and seal with a rubber band.